skai111/db48x/help/db48x.md

 #### Planck & Wien Comparison

-In this section 2 comparisons are done between the Planck and Wien spectral distributiona.
+In this section, two comparisons are done between the Planck and Wien spectral distributiona.
 Based on a incomplete thermodynamic argument, the latter is an approximation of the true Planck law describing the spectral distribution for the light emitted by a black-body.
-The choice of temperature determines the frequency ranges for integration between f1 and f2, or between f3 and f4.
+The choice of temperature 'T' determines the frequency ranges for integration between 'f1' and 'f2', or between 'f3' and 'f4'.
 One shall determine in which frequency interval both distribution differs notably or agree.
 The asymptotic agreement for large frequency is clearly illustrated in the picture.
-The user is free to choose one or the other comparison fractions (replacing it in Frfafb) to compute the corresponding enissive power and the heat transfer rate from the black-body.
+The user is free to choose one or the other comparison fractions (replacing it in 'Frfafb') to compute the corresponding enissive power and the heat transfer rate from the black-body.

 ![Planck & Wien Comparison](img/Planck&Wien_Distributions.bmp)

 #### Planck & Rayleigh-Jeans Comparison

-In this section 2 comparisons are done between the Planck and Rayleigh-Jeans spectral distributiona.
+In this section, two comparisons are done between the Planck and Rayleigh-Jeans spectral distributiona.
 Based on the equipartition theorem argument, the latter is an approximation of the true Planck law describing the spectral distribution for the light emitted by a black-body.
-The choice of temperature determines the frequency ranges for integration between f1 and f2, or between f3 and f4.
+The choice of temperature 'T' determines the frequency ranges for integration between 'f1' and 'f2', or between 'f3' and 'f4'.
 One shall determine in which frequency interval both distribution agree or differs considerably, leading to a divergence called UV catastrophy corresponding to unphysical fractions greather than one.
 The asymptotic agreement for small frequency is clearly illustrated in the picture.
-The user is free to choose one or the other comparison fractions (replacing it in Frfafb) to compute the corresponding enissive power and the heat transfer rate from the black-body.
+The user is free to choose one or the other comparison fractions (replacing it in 'Frfafb') to compute the corresponding enissive power and the heat transfer rate from the black-body.

 ![Planck & Rayleigh-Jeans Comparison](img/Planck&Rayleigh-Jeans_Distributions.bmp)